wp-plugins/wordpress-bootstrap-css/readme.txt

 * ADDED: WordPress Admin notices for upgrades and success settings operations.
 * ADDED: New Shortcode: TBS_BADGE
 * ADDED: Host Like Toast RSS News feed on Dashboard + option to hide (hlt-rssfeed-widget.php)
-* UPDATED: Setting page to now use Twitter Bootstrap layout/design
+* UPDATED: Settings page now uses a new Twitter Bootstrap layout/design
 * UPDATED: The screenshots for the docs
+* STARTED: The process of Internationalisation (I18n) for the plugin.
+Anyone who wants to help out, please get in touch.

 = 2.0.2 =
 * UPDATED: Updated Twitter Bootstrap library to v2.0.2